-5 Rules for Not Losing Your Child Custody Case
+6 Rules to “Win” Your Child Custody Case

 August 6, 2022 | by J. Scott Milner

-The goal of this article is to provide you some rules and guidelines to help you not lose your child custody case.
+The goal of this article is to provide some rules and guidelines to help you not lose your child custody case.
 Following these guidelines will also have the added bonus of making you a better parent and co-parent, which in the end, should be far more important to you than winning.
-You’ll notice “winning” isn’t even in the title.
-Leave that part to the lawyers.

-To help you understand how to not lose your child custody case, I am going to first go over three very general observations about judges and juries.
-I’ve made these observations over 17 years trying child custody cases.
+To help you understand how to not lose your child custody case, I’m going to first go over four very general observations about judges and juries.
+I’ve made these observations over nearly 20 years trying child custody cases.
 Why is this important?
 Because a judge or jury will be the ultimate decider of your case.
 It’s important to understand what they value, and what they do not.
 Even as you attempt to settle your child custody case, the strength of your case – and therefore the negotiated result – will be influenced by how those involved in the negotiation believe a judge or jury will view it.

 It is important that you follow these rules before, during, and after your child custody case.
 Your actions long before the case will be examined by the judge or jury.
 Your actions after the case will be examined in the event the case reopens; which unfortunately, happens often.

 Before we get to the specific rules that will help you not lose your child custody case, let’s go through some general observations about judges and juries.